carolbenichio/offset-station-program/README.md

 - You’ll need to access the ```offset-station-program-test``` folder’s terminal and run the following command:
     - ```dotnet test```

-### 🧮 Here are the steps of the program using a example:
+### 🧮 Here are the steps of the program using an example:

 1. The coordinates of the Polyline are read directly from an ASCII comma separated file containing Easting and Northing values and contain only data, no headers: